admirbabovic/oskernel/README.md

 Design and Implementation of a Bare-Metal Kernel with Bootloader and Direct VGA I/O

 ## Getting Started
-In order to succesfully install and use OS the following packages are required to be installed on your device.
+In order to successfully install and use OS the following packages are required to be installed on your device.
 1. Ubuntu/Debian
 ```
 sudo apt install make nasm g++ binutils qemu-system-x86